ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 {::P3} $X$ is speaking $L_{X}$ and $Y$ is speaking $L_{Y}$ {::C} Therefore, the dispute between $X$ and $Y$ is merely verbal

-The basic idea is that $Y$ should translate $X$'s utterance of $D$ as expressing $A_1$, and $X$ should translate $Y$'s utterance of $D$ as expressing $A_2$.
+The intuitive idea behind this argument is that $Y$ should translate $X$'s utterance of $D$ as expressing $A_1$, and $X$ should translate $Y$'s utterance of $D$ as expressing $A_2$.
 Of course, the dispute between $X$ and $Y$ is not over just one sentence, $D$, but over many others.
 For example, for any agreed sentence $S$, there will also be a disagreement over $S \land D$.
-But as long as $X$ and $Y$ can translate any disputed sentence into some agreed sentence, they disagree only over which expressions they should use to express the agreed fact.
+But as long as $X$ and $Y$ can translate any disputed sentence into some agreed sentence, they disagree only over which expressions they should use to express their agreed fact.

 This argument schema is topic neutral, but Hirsch mainly applied this argument to ontological debate.
-According to this argument, positions like mereological nihilism, organism, mereological essentialism, endurantism and perdurantism are all just some fancy ways of talking without any substantial difference.
+According to this argument, ontological positions like mereological nihilism, organism, mereological essentialism, endurantism and perdurantism are all just some fancy ways of talking without any substantial difference from common sense ontology.

 There have been several lines of resistance to this argument.
 Some have tried to deny {::P1} or {::P2} by claiming that $L_{X}$ or $L_{Y}$ might not be possible languages because either their expressions are not "joint-carving" [@siderFourDimensionalismOntologyPersistence2001], or their semantics may not be compositional [@eklundCarnapOntologicalPluralism2009;@hawthorneMetaphysicalEssays2006].
 I will not discuss these objections in detail, since I believe Hirsch has sufficiently replied to them in a series of works [esp. in @hirschRevisionaryOntology2002; @hirschCommentsTheodoreSiders2004;@hirschOntologyAlternativeLanguages2009;@hirschQuantifierVarianceDemand2017].
-In a nutshell, these demands on semantics are either unintelligible or unreasonable.
+In a nutshell, these suggestions of necessary conditions for semantics are either unintelligible or unreasonable.

 My objection, however, targets {::P3}.
 Sider, following Lewis, also denied {::P3} by appealing to reference magnetism.
 According to reference magnetism, there are some metaphysically privileged things in the world such that, when we use language, our words somehow automatically hook up with these things through their "magnetic force".
 Therefore, a charitable interpretion may be defeated by the "magnetic force" of reference.
 I will also omit discussion of this objection because I believe Hirsch and Warren have sufficiently replied to it in a series of works [@hirschRevisionaryOntology2002; @hirschCommentsTheodoreSiders2004; @hirschLanguageOntologyStructure2008; @hirschSelvesDoubt2026{pp.111-128}; @warrenReferenceMagnetismDoes2024].